open-cluster-management-io/open-cluster-management-io.github.io/content/en/scenarios/pushing-kube-api-requests.md

 operator that runs in the hub cluster and is able to access to the managed clusters through the gateway.
-Note that it's generally not recommended to list-watch the managed clusters from the hub because it's in a sense violating the original philosophy of "pull" or "master-agent" architecture of OCM.
+Note that it's generally not recommended to list-watch the managed clusters from the hub because it's in a sense violating the original philosophy of "pull" or "hub-agent" architecture of OCM.
 In order to coordinate the hub cluster and the managed clusters in your custom system, consider build your own OCM addon based on the [addon-framework](https://github.com/open-cluster-management-io/addon-framework) which provides you utilities for further customization.